Sensor Beacon Application

 • Periodic Updates: Configurable interval for sensor data updates

-• Power Management: Supports Zephyr power management with optimized sleep
+• Power Management: Supports Zephyr power management

 Architecture